• Skip to primary navigation

 protein mac and cheese in a white bowl with text overlay

-Craving a high protein mac and cheese recipe that's silky, creamy, and cheesy?
-One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of this delicious macaroni and cheese.
-This Lemon Carbonara is another great, silky cheesy pasta recipe.
+Protein mac and cheese recipe for one is silky, creamy, cheesy, and ready in 20 minutes.
+One secret ingredient in this pasta recipe adds silkiness and protein without changing the taste of classic, delicious macaroni and cheese.

 close up of mac and cheese in a bowl with parsley garnish